Rhoda Wyburn: Hadley Manor

 In 1890, the sisters bought Hadley Manor from Julia Hyde, widow of Henry Hyde of Ely Place, Holborn, thus becoming lords of the Manor of Hadley.
 The manor house stood on the eastern side of Hadley Green Road, to the north of Chipping Barnet, until it was destroyed by fire in the early 1930s.
 It was purchased by East Barnet council in 1934 on Rhoda's death and demolished in 1935.
 At about the same time, Rhoda gave to the public the land known as Hadley Manor Fields to the rear of the manor house which was combined with purchases from adjacent estates such as the Hadley Hurst Estate and Gladsmuir Estate to form King George's Fields which were created to mark the jubilee of King George V. Nothing remains of the manor house today and the site is used as the western entrance to King George's Fields.

 Methodism

 A Miss Wyburn laid the foundation stone for the High Barnet Methodist Church in 1891.
 It was demolished in the 1980s apart from the spires which are now incorporated into The Spires Shopping Centre.
 Miss Wyburn also funded the first Wesleyan Methodist Chapel in the area which was "a good iron hut" transferred to East Barnet from Hadley Manor in 1915.

 In Somerset, Miss E. Wyburn laid the foundation stone for the "New" Wesleyan Methodist Church in Middlezoy in 1898.
-In 1901, a Miss Wyburn laid the foundation stone for the Queen Victoria's Seamen's Rest home in Jeremiah Street, Poplar.
+In 1901, a Miss Wyburn laid the foundation stone for the Queen Victoria Seamen's Rest home in Jeremiah Street, Poplar.